Stand Up for Love: Critical reception

-Accolades

 Music video

 The accompanying music video for "Stand Up for Love" was directed by Matthew Rolston.
 It was filmed in September 2005, following Destiny's Child final concert as part of their tour Destiny Fulfilled... and Lovin' It in Vancouver.
 MTV News described it as a performance video.
 It features all members, wearing black dresses, singing their respective solo verses individually and later together during the song's chorus in front of a screen which displays videos of children and different scenery.
 During the end, the group is seen wearing white clothes and performing the song in a white setting; several shots are filmed using a black-and-white technique.
 It was released via MTV's official website on October 25, 2005.
 The video was also included on the video album Destiny's Child Video Anthology (2013).
 At the 2006 MTV Video Music Awards Japan, "Stand Up for Love" received a nomination in the category for Best R&B Video, but lost to Ai's "Story".
 The same year, the visual was nominated in the category for Outstanding Music Video at the 37th NAACP Image Awards, but lost to Alicia Keys' "Unbreakable" (2005).